Broken but beautiful

 Many of the complaints about the internet are true.
 It is not, and never will be, a perfect utopia where all humankind will be treated equally and fairly.
 But to be fair, such a utopia has never existed in this world.

-The internet doesn't cause problems, it is simply a giant magnifying glass for the same problems that have existed for centuries.
+The internet doesn't cause problems, but it is a giant magnifying glass for the same problems that have existed for centuries.

 Humans lie.
 Humans cheat.
 Humans are greedy, selfish, and cruel.
 We all know this instinctively, we have all been subject (or subjected others) to this type of treatment.
 It happens.
 It's part of the human experience.
 It isn't a good thing, but neither is it a “bug”, a problem with the internet that smart people can fix.